 Boston University Questrom School of Business

-Mr. Smith is an Associate Professor of Accounting at the Boston University School of Management.
+Michael Smith is an Associate Professor of Accounting at the Boston University Questrom School of Business.
 After working four years in the mortgage banking industry and four years as a futures trader, he enrolled at Stanford University, where he received a Ph.D. in Business in 1998.
-Prior to joining the faculty at Boston University, he was a member of the faculty at the Fuqua School of Business at Duke University, where he was the winner of the Excellence in Teaching Award for the Cross-Continent MBA.
+Prior to joining the faculty at Boston University, he was a member of the faculty at the Fuqua School of Business at Duke University.
+He has won multiple teaching awards at both Duke University and Boston University.

 Professor Smith’s teaching interests include financial and managerial accounting, especially financial reporting and analysis of financial statements.
 He has taught in several full‐time, executive and weekend executive MBA programs.